Colleges That Offer Early Decision II

 Two reasons, in particular.
 First, a student may be denied at her first choice college—to which she applied Early Decision—but has a clear second favorite and wants to improve her odds of admission at that institution (see our Dataverse to compare the 2019-20 ED vs RD acceptance rates).
 Bates College, for example, admits 70% of their freshman class through the ED I & II cycles; Claremont McKenna and Middlebury bring in 60%+ of their first-years this way.
 They all, like thousands of other schools, show extra love to applicants who pledge attendance.

 Second, a student may apply ED to take advantage of the flexibility that a later deadline offers.
 For example, ED II applicants have more time to improve their standardized test scores, solidify their college preferences and assess their financial need.
 Students applying ED II also have an opportunity to submit strong grades earned during their senior year, whereas ED I applicants are usually evaluated on the basis of their academic performance through junior year only.
 Connecticut College explicitly states on their website that standardized tests taken in December of a student’s senior year will be considered in the ED II process.

 When exactly is Early Decision II?

 Most application deadlines for ED II fall on January 1, at or around the same time as Regular Decision deadlines.
 ED II applicants usually receive a decision in mid-February.
 Of course, exact deadlines and policies vary by school.
-For example, Boston University ED II apps are due by January 6th, NYU’s are due on New Year’s Day, while Lafayette College offers a deadline of January 15th.
+For example, Tulane University ED II apps are due by January 6th, NYU’s are due on New Year’s Day, while Lafayette College offers a deadline of January 15th.
 Lafayette outwardly tells students on their website that those who choose the ED II option will be given special consideration for admission.

 Aside from timing, what other differences exist between Early Decision I and Early Decision II?